 Remember, most children have a strong morning alert that occurs every morning on cue at a specific time, so they are not able to “sleep in” like many overtired adults can.
 My 6-year old did sleep past her normal wake time by about 45 minutes, but my 4 year old was up even EARLIER than usual.
 Ugh.
 Anyone else have that happen?

-In the meantime, keep the food and fun coming.
+In the meantime, keep the food, water and connection coming.
 Be patient and lower your expectations for their helpfulness and cooperation.
 Exhaustion is exacerbated by hunger, so make sure snacks and fluids happen regularly.
 Everyone may be base-level functioning for a few days until they feel rested once again and that’s okay.

-If you or your little one is still struggling after a few days of early bedtimes and you’re not sure how to get back on track, please reach out via email or schedule your free call.
+If you or your little one is still struggling to get their 12 hours of needed sleep after a few days of early bedtimes and you’re not sure how to get back on track, please reach out via email or schedule your free call.